RESILIENT FUTURES : HOW EXPLORING THE UPSIDES AND DOWNSIDES IN THE YEARS AHEAD CAN HELP US TO RAISE OUR RESILIENCE AND THRIVE

 We are currently setting up several pilot projects to explore a range of resilience skills and processes, aiming to share these more widely after the pilot phase.
 For full information on the project see www.futurescanning.org.

 Resilience has been a big focus of my work since 2012, and this has led me to be increasingly curious and concerned about the future outlook.
 It seems that most of us can only just cope with the present, and don’t want to contemplate what further challenges and upsides could be ahead of us.
+The climate crisis is just one of the major challenges where we need great courage and creativity to respond well.
 I’ve initiated the Seeding our Future project to explore the new or deeper skills we will need in the next 10-20 years to stay happy amid the changes ahead.